-In the semiconductor manufacturing equipment field, we anticipate medium- to longterm growth centered on excimer lasers.
-This growth is projected to be driven by the popularization of 5G.
-Al. and Advanced Driver-Assistance Systems and threedimensional structures for semiconductors.
+In the semiconductor manufacturing equipment field, we anticipate medium to long-term growth centered on excimer lasers.
+This growth is projected to be driven by the popularization of 5G, AI, and Advanced Driver-Assistance Systems and threedimensional structures for semiconductors.
+As for the automobile manufacturing equipment field, the automotive market is changing amid trends like the rising investment in EV-related equipment.
+We are responding to these trends through developing new products and entering into new hustinesses.